stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 We give them a choice between two common predefined forms of address (Mr and Mrs), but also allow them to decide on a customized form.
-The possible choices should be encapsulated in an Idris data type like so:
+The possible choices can be encapsulated in an Idris data type:

 ```idris
 data Title = Mr | Mrs | Other String